 In Person Design Sprints

 For most EIRs, there will be times where we’ll want to connect in person to ‘build in real-time’, working through a key venture asset to advance the work.
 We provide lodging at our HQ for overnights in NYC if needed, and often do half-day or full-day sprints with key members of the Praxis team as well as our partners who often work in the code, deck, and the pixels so we leave with real progress.
 Example sprints include:

-Throughout all of this work, we focus on building a vision deck as the central asset, because it acts as a carrier of all the critical components we’ll need to launch: brand, mission, core insights, key language, business model, product/service design, go-to-market strategy, founding team, advisory board, and capital needs.
+Throughout all of this work, we focus on building a vision deck as the central asset, not because EIR's need basic help with a pitch deck but because it acts as a carrier of all the critical components we’ll need to build together: mission/vision, core cultural and market insights, key language, product/service concepts, founding team, advisory board, and capital needs.

 Through our generous donors, we are able to offer an excellent yet low-cost program.
-Program fees are as follows:
+Program fees are $12,000 total.